 The Girl With All the Gifts

 Twenty years ago, humanity was overrun by a fungal infection that caused the afflicted to lose their mental faculties and crave human flesh.
 But now a group of children 'hungries' may be the key to a cure.
 These young hungries haven't lost their minds, and aren't dangerous unless they're close enough to humans to smell them.
 Melanie, one of these unusual young hungries, is taken to a military base run by the few surviving uninfected.
-There, she befriends the researchers and comes to love her life within the research block, not fully understanding what makes her different from her new friends.
-Narrator Finty Williams (Dame Judi Dench's daughter!) perfectly evokes the world of a very special young girl in this totally unique zombie novel.
+There, she develops a deep affection for her teacher Miss Justineau.
+She doesn't fully understand what makes her different from other humans, or why the brief moment of physical affection she shares with Miss Justineau causes so much consternation on the base.
+Narrator Finty Williams (Dame Judi Dench's daughter!) perfectly evokes the world of a very special young girl in this totally unique, chilling zombie novel.

 RELATED: 15 Bloody Good Vampire Books